When does the Auslander-Reiten translation operate linearly on the Grothendieck group? -- Part I: Preliminaries and Notation

-Throughout this paper we assume that $A$ is a basic, finite dimensional $\kk$-algebra over an arbitrary field $\kk$ and that $e \in A$ is an idempotent.
+Throughout this paper we assume that $A$ is a basic, finite-dimensional $\kk$-algebra and that $e \in A$ is an idempotent.
 We write $\Gamma_e \coloneqq (1-e)A(1-e)$ for the idempotent subalgebra obtained from $A$ by deleting $e$.
-Notice that $\Gamma_e$ is then a basic, finite dimensional $\kk$-algebra as well.
-Furthermore, we define the three functors
+By projectivisation, c.f.\ \cite[Proposition II.2.1]{auslander_representation_1995}, the functor $\Hom_{A}((1-e)A,-) \colon \add (1-e)A \to \proj \Gamma_e$ is an equivalence and maps the basic object $(1-e)A$ to $\Gamma_e$, showing that $\Gamma_e$ is also a basic finite-dimensional $\kk$-algebra.
+Recall that the simple $\Gamma_e$-modules are in correspondence with the modules in $\simp (1-e)A$, see \Cref{lemma:sturdy}(\ref{item:simple2}).
+We define the two functors